stichtingcas/tmt-climate-atlas/README.md

-# Tailor Made Training: python application
+# Tailor Made Training: Python application

 #### What is this project about?
 This project implements the TMT climate atlas.
 This climate atlas is a simple dashboard providing information about temperature in Kenya, in the past and in the future, and is meant to be a starting point to create a more complex climate atlas.